Routing for Intermittently-Powered Sensing Systems: Overall Design

 \subsection{System Overview}

-We design \namex---the first-of-its-kind routing scheme for intermittently-powered sensing systems. \namex consists of two major components where each IC node starts with the distributed \emph{topology construction} procedure to discover routing information among the nodes in the system and then proceeds with \emph{message forwarding} to send the periodically collected sensor data (at each IC node) to the sink hop-by-hop following the constructed network topology.
+We design \namex---a new routing scheme tailored for intermittently-powered sensing systems. \namex consists of two major components where each IC node starts with the distributed \emph{topology construction} procedure to discover routing information among the nodes in the system and then proceeds with \emph{message forwarding} to send the periodically collected sensor data (at each IC node) to the sink hop-by-hop following the constructed network topology. \namex works on the network layer of the BLE mesh protocol stack~\cite{2018-specification-BLEMesh}.